Zurehma/SE2-Kiruna_eXplorer/server/API.md

   ]
   ```

-- Access Constraints: Can only be called by a logged in user.
+- Access Constraints: _None_
 - Additional Constraints:
-  - It should return a 404 error when the attachment does not exist.
+  - It should return a 404 error when the document does not exist.

 #### POST `api/documents/:docID/attachments`